-Figure 1 below provides information on the number of complaints the Office has received in relation to proposed and operating projects for the period of 1 January 2019 to 31 December 2019.
-Proposed projects are those which are at either the planning stage, have been approved by a state planning authority or are under construction - but not yet operating at the time the complaint was registered.
+Figure 1 below provides information on the number of complaints the Office has received in relation to proposed and operating wind farms for the period of 1 January 2020 to 31 December 2020.
+Proposed wind farms are those which are at either the planning stage, have been approved by a state or local planning authority or are under construction - but not yet fully commissioned at the time the complaint was registered.

-Figure 2 below provides comparative data on the number of complaints the Office has received in relation to proposed and operating wind farms for each calendar year since the commencement of the Commissioner's role in November 2015.
+Figure 2 and Figure 3 below provides comparative data on the number of complaints the Office has received in relation to proposed and operating wind and solar farms for each calendar year since the commencement of the Commissioner's role in November 2015.